British Indians: Economic status

 A study by the Joseph Rowntree Foundation in 2007 found that British Indians have among the lowest poverty rates among different ethnic groups in Britain, second only to white British.
 Of the different ethnic groups, Bangladeshis (65%), Pakistanis (55%) and black Africans (45%) had the highest poverty rates; black Caribbeans (30%), Indians (25%), white Other (25%) and white British (20%) had the lowest rates.

 According to official UK Government figures from 2018, British Indians had the highest employment rate of all ethnic minorities at 76%; the overall employment rate in the UK is 75%, with the employment rate for White British people also standing at 76%.
 The unemployment rate of British Indians was 4% in 2018, the lowest of all ethnic minorities.
 The overall unemployment rate in the UK in 2018 was 4%, with the unemployment rate for White British people also standing at 4%.

-Sikhs are on average the wealthiest Indians, and the second wealthiest religious group after Jewish people, in the UK, with a median total household wealth of £229,000.

-The National Equality Panel report in 2012 found that British Indian households are second wealthiest among major British ethnic groups.
-Their total median wealth is about £204,000 coming close second to white British:
+Research from the Resolution Foundation published in 2020 has found that British Indians hold the highest median total household net wealth among major British ethnic groups at £347,400.

 Among the working-age population, with pensions thus excluded, British Indians have the highest median total wealth at £178,980:

 According to official figures, British Indians have the third highest average pay levels in the UK among all ethnic groups:

 UK Government figures also demonstrate that British Indians have the highest proportion of workers in professional and managerial occupations, out of all ethnic groups in the UK: